Esri/di-utility-network-export-subnetwork-by-rest/Export Subnetwork only/ExportSubnetworkOnly.md

 3. Re-configure the workspace to your own utility network.
 > [!IMPORTANT]
 > a.
 The token getter is configured to work with Basic authentication using the UN owner account username and password.
 If you use OAUTH2 or other authentication types for your dataset, a web connection must be created and the [ESRIOnlineTokenGetter](https://hub.safe.com/publishers/bruceharold/transformers/esrionlinetokengetter) will need to be replaced by an HTTPCaller using that new web connection. <br/>
 > b.
-If the query string parameters configuration - [ see below](https://github.com/salvaleonrp/di-utility-network-export-subnetwork-by-rest/blob/main/Export%20Subnetwork%20only/ExportSubnetworkOnly.md#query-string-parameters) - of this solution sufficiently for the destination data, there is no further configuration needed.<br/>
+If the query string parameters configuration - [ see below](https://github.com/salvaleonrp/di-utility-network-export-subnetwork-by-rest/blob/main/Export%20Subnetwork%20only/ExportSubnetworkOnly.md#query-string-parameters) - of this solution is sufficient for your destination data, there is no further configuration needed.<br/>

 Optional:
 4. Reconfigure the following Query String parameters of the Export Subnetwork HTTPCaller below <br/>